-Prior to joining the Alliance, Valerie was vice president of strategy for the B612 Foundation from 2014-2015.
-Valerie began her career at the Illinois Institute of Technology in 1989, after which she led a campaign for medical research at Children’s Memorial Hospital (now Lurie Children’s) in Chicago from 1999 to 2003.
+Prior to joining the Alliance, Valerie was vice president of strategy for the B612 Foundation from 2014-2015 where she worked with astronauts and scientists to protect Earth from asteroid impacts.
+Valerie began her career at the Illinois Institute of Technology in 1989, after which she led a campaign for medical research at Children’s Memorial Hospital (now Lurie Children’s) in Chicago (1999 to 2003.)

-Valerie serves on the Committee on Women in Science, Engineering and Medicine for the National Academies of Sciences, Engineering and Medicine.
-She holds a bachelor of arts degree from Northwestern University, and has two grown children.
+Valerie serves on the Committee on Women in Science, Engineering and Medicine for the National Academies of Sciences, Engineering and Medicine, is on the Strategic Advisory Council for India Alliance, and is a working group co-chair for the Healthy Brains Financing Initiative.
+She holds a bachelor of arts degree from Northwestern University, and has two adult children.